-- Increasing the school PAN, which has seen the number of places increase from 225 as at 1st December 2016 to 255 from 1st September 2017. - Extending provision to post-16 with the opening of a new sixth form on 1st September 2017. - Gaining approval to open a free school in the local area that will specialise in working with pupils with autism. - Ensuring the trust delivers outstanding teaching and learning to ensure the highest possible achievement for each individual pupil. - Ensuring the trust has the right structures and ethos to provide the highest possible level of care and support for each individual pupil.
+- Expanded the trust to include Southview school from 1st April 2018 - Continued growth of Market Field School's post 16 provision - Ensuring the trust delivers outstanding teaching and learning to ensure the highest possible achievement for each individual pupil. - Ensuring the trust has the right structures and ethos to provide the highest possible level of care and support for each individual pupil. - Ensuring the trust is innovative and proactive working in partnership within the locality.